rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  which is known to have a mild anti-anxiety component to it.
 *  The one caveat is that theanine can be problematic
 *  for people that have very vivid dreams.
-*  They can often, people say that it makes their dreams
+*  It can often, people say that it makes their dreams
 *  even more vivid.
 *  And so if you suffer from that or it's waking you up,
 *  then I suggest leaving out the theanine.
 *  I actually recommend people start with just one thing
-*  and then see how it affects them
-*  and then bring more in.
+*  and then see how it affects them and then bring more in.
 *  I'll put a link in the show note captions
 *  to the dosages that were contained
-*  within a zero cost newsletter about sleep
+*  within a zero cost newsletter about sleep,
 *  rather than list off dosages here.
 *  And then people can link to that in the show note captions.
 *  Those are the main three.